 The main aim of the Beaches and Marine Litter project in 2017-18 is to raise awareness and educate on the impacts of beach and marine litter, by engaging local schools carrying out regular clean ups, thus helping to reduce the marine litter problem.
 Plus providing fun, but educational workshops to help understand the problem and help mitigate the issues surrounding Litter.

-Work Already Done This Funding Year
+Work Done in a Previous Funding Year

 Glenbarr Primary School enjoyed a day at A'Chleit Beach discussing the issues around beach & marine litter followed by a beach clean collecting a staggering 42.2kg of litter!
 The children participated in the 'food chain' workshop and made a giant 'marine monster'.